sgra64/mvn-fun/README.md

 target/maven-status/maven-compiler-plugin/compile/default-compile/inputFiles.lst
 ```

-Show the impact of the refactoring had on modified files
+Show the impact of the refactoring on modified files
-(*"refactoring footprint"*):
+(aka *"refactoring footprint"*):

 ```sh
 git status                  # show new and modified files